 Phasing down the Superannuation Guarantee Threshold

-The ALP propose to eliminate the threshold under which Superannuation Guarantee contributions need to be paid for employees.
+The ALP proposes eliminating the threshold under which Superannuation Guarantee contributions must be paid for employees.
 That threshold is currently $450 per calendar month.
-It would reduce to $350 from 1 July 2020, and be eradicated from 1 July 2024.
+It would reduce to $350 from 1 July 2020 and be eradicated from 1 July 2024.

 Increasing the Rate of Superannuation Guarantee

-The ALP have committed to increase the rate of Superannuation Guarantee contributions from the current 9.5%, up to 12%.
+The ALP has committed to increasing the rate of Superannuation Guarantee contributions from the current 9.5% up to 12%.
 At this stage, the effective date of this change is unknown.

 Superannuation Guarantee on Paid Parental Leave

-With effect from 1 July 2020, the ALP propose that Superannuation Guarantee contributions will need to be paid on government funded Paid Parental Leave and Dad and Partner pay.
+With effect from 1 July 2020, the ALP proposes that Superannuation Guarantee contributions must be paid on government-funded Paid Parental Leave and Dad and Partner pay.

-- Regardless of who wins the election, individual tax payable by anyone earning less than $126,000 will be a little lower commencing from the current tax year.
+- Regardless of who wins the election, individual tax payable by anyone earning less than $126,000 will be slightly lower from the current tax year.

-- Regardless of who wins the election, businesses with turnover of up to $50 million can benefit from the instant asset write off by acquiring one or more assets costing up to $30,000 per asset.
+- Regardless of who wins the election, businesses with a turnover of up to $50 million can benefit from the instant asset write-off by acquiring one or more assets costing up to $30,000 per asset.

 - If you’re a primary producer or tourism operator looking at buying a luxury car, you might want to defer your purchase until after 1 July 2019.
-If the Coalition win the election, the refund of luxury car tax is proposed to increase from $3,000 to $10,000.
+If the Coalition wins the election, the refund of the luxury car tax is proposed to increase from $3,000 to $10,000.

-- If you have plans to buy investment assets like shares or real estate, you might want to consider doing so sooner rather than later, especially if you intend to negatively gear.
-If the ALP win the election, investments in place before the 1 January 2020 abolition of negative gearing, and investments made before the yet-to-be-determined commencement date of the reduced CGT discount will be grandfathered under the pre-existing rules.
+- If you have plans to buy investment assets like shares or real estate, you might consider doing so sooner rather than later, especially if you intend to gear negatively.
+If the ALP win the election, investments in place before the 1 January 2020 abolition of negative gearing and investments made before the yet-to-be-determined commencement date of the reduced CGT discount will be grandfathered under the pre-existing rules.

-- If the taxation of discretionary trusts proposal comes to fruition, you should carefully consider the entity through which you make your passive investments.
-For many, it would become more tax effective for a lower income spouse to invest rather than investing via a discretionary trust.
+- If the taxation of discretionary trusts proposal comes to fruition, you should carefully consider the entity through which you make passive investments.
+For many, it would become more tax effective for a lower-income spouse to invest rather than investing via a discretionary trust.

-- If you don’t have a will that includes establishment of a testamentary trust, you should consider updating it.
-A testamentary trust is excluded from the proposed changes to taxation of discretionary trusts, so will continue to be a useful structure for holding investments in the long term.
+- If you don’t have a will that includes establishing a testamentary trust, you should consider updating it.
+A testamentary trust is excluded from the proposed changes to the taxation of discretionary trusts, so it will continue to be a valuable structure for holding investments in the long term.

-It is likely that many more announcements will occur over the weeks leading up to the election.
-We suggest you pay attention to the news, and of course contact us should you have any queries or concerns about how any proposal might impact on your personal situation.
+Many more announcements will likely occur over the weeks leading up to the election.
+We suggest you pay attention to the news and, of course, contact us should you have any queries or concerns about how any proposal might impact your personal situation.